Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Economic impact per attendee

-Economic Impact KPIs — The Metrics That Matter to Ministers, Boards & CEOs
+Economic Impact KPIs: What Matters to Ministers, Boards & CEOs

 Ultimately, DMOs are funded because tourism drives GDP, jobs, and tax revenue.
-These KPIs prove that value.
+These KPIs make that value visible.

 Incremental Visitation

-Measure how many additional visitors came because of DMO marketing.
+Measure how many additional visitors came because of your marketing:

 Incremental Visitor Spend